WDAF-TV: Sale to New World Communications and the Fox affiliation switch

-WDAF-TV and the other three Great American stations were sold to New World Communications on May 5, 1994, for $350 million in cash and $10 million in share warrants; Great American retained WDAF and KYYS.
+WDAF-TV and the other three Great American television stations were sold to New World Communications on May 5, 1994, for $350 million in cash and $10 million in share warrants; Great American retained KYYS and WDAF radio.
 This was one of several transactions made by New World owner Ronald Perelman since his takeover of SCI Television in February 1993, as New World purchased four stations from Argyle Television Holdings for $717 million three days earlier.

 On May 23, 1994, WDAF-TV was identified as one of twelve present or future New World stations that would switch network affiliations to Fox; WDAF was the lone NBC affiliate affected.
 Fox parent News Corporation purchased a 20 percent equity stake in New World as part of the agreement, which came after the network outbid CBS for partial rights to the National Football League and sought to upgrade their affiliate base.
 KCTV re-signed with CBS and KMBC re-signed with ABC via larger deals by their corporate parents; KCTV owner Meredith Corporation stood ready to flip the station to NBC if CBS bypassed its Phoenix TV station, KPHO-TV, in a market where CBS was the displaced network.
 Outgoing Fox affiliate KSHB-TV, one of three Scripps-Howard stations that lost Fox with the New World deal, signed with NBC in late July 1994.